userexperior-technologies/integration-guide/docs/ios.md

     ```

-    For Swift 5.1 `(The support for this version ends on 30th April 2021.
-Please update to the Swift 5.2 or above at the earliest.)`

-    ```
-     pod 'UserExperior', '4.4.57'

-    ```

-    For Swift 5.0 `(The support for this version ends on 30th April 2021.
-Please update to the Swift 5.2 or above at the earliest)`

-    ```
-    pod 'UserExperior', '4.4.56'
+2. Install pod

-    ```

-2. From your terminal, type

-    After the repo update perform the below command to install the pod
+    After, the repo update perform the below command to install the pod

     ```
     pod install